bentwheel/lgbtq-retirement-meps-analysis/README.md

-Another important measure of hospital utilization in a population is the total number of days (or, sometimes, overnights) between admission and discharge that all individuals within the cohort of interest were stayed within hospital inpatient facilities.
+Another important measure of hospital utilization in a population is the total number of days (or, sometimes, overnights) between admission and discharge that all individuals within the cohort of interest were admitted in within hospital inpatient facilities.
 This measure is often also reported as “total hospital (in)patient-days.”
 This statistic, much like total ER utilization, is frequently reported by hospital organizations due to the fact that it is very predictive of the total cost of care delivered in inpatient hospital encounters.

 Moreover, average length of stay is also highly predictive of hospital readmissions and is a component of one of the oldest and well-known